-Sharps are syringes, lancets and other types of medical equipment that are used in the treatment of diabetes, allergies or other forms of home health care.
+Sharps are syringes, lancets and other types of medical equipment that are used in the treatment of diabetes, allergies or other forms of home health care and animal care.
 Discarding loose sharps or syringes in the trash poses a risk to the people that collect and handle your garbage.
 Needle sticks from used sharps can pass on germs and diseases such as Hepatitis B.

 Never place sharps containers in your recycling bin!

 For home-generated sharps, first contact your doctor to see if they can provide you with a disposal option for your sharps.
 If they can't, you should dispose of your home-generated sharps in the following way:

 - Place used needles and other sharps in an empty laundry detergent bottle.
 Keep the bottle capped when not in use.